 There is egoism even in the yoga world.
 First yoga is not a religion but a philosophy.
 I’ve had people say they won’t practice due to its religious affiliation, but they have always wanted to try.
 Teachers disagreeing with other teachers regarding which lineage is better is it more beneficial to play music, or no music in class, judging other teachers by their physical abilities to do yoga.
 Putting your foot behind your head does not make you a good yoga teacher or a good yoga student.
 Again, labeling continues…

-Labels regarding career, schools, religion, socio-economical status, sexual orientation, race, and it goes on.
+Labels regarding career, schools, religion, socio-economical status, sexual orientation, race, and it go on.
 It all gets put in the little folder of the brain.

 1. Self Acceptance

 Begin each day with gratitude.
 Notice what your first thoughts are each morning.
 Witness them.
 Does your day begin in criticism, cynicism, or with a deep sense of gratitude?